 You can select from the following modules below (please indicate your module on your application):

-Design your own virtual event – [up to $2,000] previous events include thought-leader panels, virtual roundtable discussions, webinars, op-ed writing workshops, and virtual science fairs.
+Previous events include thought-leader panels, virtual roundtable discussions, webinars, op-ed writing workshops, and virtual science fairs.
 We encourage your creativity!

-Podcast - [up to $1,000] This opportunity will sponsor equipment and advertising costs for launching a science communication or science policy-focused podcast.
+This opportunity will sponsor equipment and advertising costs for launching a science communication or science policy-focused podcast.
 Please include the idea for your podcast in the description including who the target audience is and how you plan to reach your audience.

-Startup funding – [up to $4,000] Designed for new science policy groups, this provides year-long funding (with the possibility of a second year) to build interest among students, initiate programming, and develop sustainable local support.
+Designed for new science policy groups, this provides year-long funding (with the possibility of a second year) to build interest among students, initiate programming, and develop sustainable local support.

 What is the research!America Science meets science track?